davidit33/Qt_Modbus_Client/README.md

 Check here for more information about Modbus https://en.wikipedia.org/wiki/Modbus

-This softwares is a Modbus TCP Client and was developed on Qt You can see the sofware workin in this link: https://youtu.be/80lYV0ZqiZ4
+This softwares is a Modbus TCP Client and was developed in Qt You can see the sofware working in this link: https://youtu.be/80lYV0ZqiZ4